WcaleNieMisker/WcaleNieMisker/README.md

 - 👋 Hi, I’m @WcaleNieMisker
-- 👀 I’m interested in coding and generally programming/coding
+- 👀 I’m interested in programming/coding and generally computers or servers
 - 🌱 I’m currently learning html, css and javascript, but in future I will learn python or sth like that
 - 📫 How to reach me:
     - Instagram (reskimshepard)